Global Public Voices

 The Einaudi Center supports public scholarship, thought leadership, and advocacy campaigns for antiracism and racial justice in education, migration and citizenship regimes, climate and land policy, economic opportunities, food systems, health, politics, and policing.
-Read more about Einaudi’s racial justice research and meet the faculty leaders.
+Read more about Einaudi’s racial justice research.

 $1,000 research award.
 As fellows for the 2020–2021 academic year, each pair of faculty will also receive:

 Media and outreach training

 - Opportunities for policy brief writing and events